gively/ntee/README.md

 Easy-peasy!

+## search_dimensions integration

+The file `lib/ntee/search_dimension.rb` defines a few classes you can use in conjunction with Gively's `search_dimensions` gem to deal with NTEE categories stored in a Solr search index.  `NTEE::HierarchicalDimension` lets you treat the categories as a hierarchical tree, and `NTEE::FlatDimension` lets you treat them as a plain string field.

 ## Licensing

 This gem is Copyright &copy; 2011-2012 Gively, Inc. and is released under the MIT license.
 For more details, please see the LICENSE file.